adelmonte/Various-Scripts/README.md

 **battery_optimized.sh** - Kernel parameter tweaks for battery optimization

-**cpupower-control.sh** - Modifies Intel power settings based on the laptop's power connection status, using cpupower-gui for adjustments.

 **bluetooth_sleep.sh** - Turns off Bluetooth, and optionally closes Spotify and JamesDSP (trigger with laptop lid closing event).

 **bluetooth_toggle.sh** - Smart toggle the activation state of Bluetooth, Spotify, and JamesDSP simultaneously, either turning all on or all off.